jshawl/peanut-butter-and-jelly/08-single-page-web-apps/oojs2_create_update_destroy/readme.md

 Our front-end code runs in the browser, and interfaces with the backend (over HTTP) to request or update data, and then render the appropriate HTML.

+is it worth pointing out that our front end could be a totally separate app?

 * `script.js` - this is the main file that waits for the page to finish loading, and then starts up our app.
 In this case, it fetches all artists, and then displays them.